 By Jamie C. Williamson, PhD

-Never thought date night was so important?
+Never thought date night was so important.
 Think again.

 This longing to recreate date-night intimacy could be related to a primal urge for survival.
 There is a well-documented connection between the support that comes from a well-functioning intimate relationship and the personal well-being of the relationship partners.
-Intimate relationships buffer partners from the negative outcomes associated with the stress due to life events like pregnancy, birth of a child, job loss, illness, retirement and, of course, routine daily stressors, as well.
+Intimate relationships buffer partners from the negative outcomes associated with the stress due to life events like pregnancy, the birth of a child, job loss, illness, retirement, and, of course, routine daily stressors, as well.

 It’s not just that intimacy adds to a marriage.
 Lack of marital intimacy and satisfaction actually causes harm to the marriage and the marital partners.
-Marriages (and other close relationships) that lack intimacy and closeness tend to be unsatisfying, unstable, and highly conflictual.
+Marriages (and other similar relationships) that lack intimacy and closeness tend to be unsatisfying, unstable, and highly conflictual.
 These relationships are associated with an increased risk of distress, physical illness, and poor psychological adjustment.

-So, institutionalizing “date night” is not only fun, it can protect your marriage from deterioration and it can keep you and your spouse more healthy, happy, and able to manage your life stressors.
+So, institutionalizing “date night” is not only fun, it can protect your marriage from deterioration and it can keep you and your spouse healthy, happy, and able to manage your life stressors.

-How to Date your Spouse: 6 Tips for Successful Date Nights
+Follow these 6 Tips for Successful Date Nights

 Note: Date Night may also be at lunch rather than dinner, depending on work and family schedules.
 It’s the time for intimate conversation, not the time of day that matters.